laserkittydraws/Layer-Overlay/README.md

 >Example image of the layer overlay showing different layer types and the layer hierarchy

 ## How to use
-The default keyboard shortcut is `Ctrl+Shift+X` to make the overlay appear of disappear.
+The default keyboard shortcut is `Ctrl+Shift+X` to make the overlay appear or disappear.
 The overlay can also be dragged around using the mouse

 # Release Notes